cedar-policy/cedar-java/CedarJava/README.md

 Debugging calls across the JNI boundary is a bit tricky (as ever a bit more so on a Mac), but can be done by attaching both a Java and native debugger (such as GDB/LLDB) to the program.

+## Unsupported Features
+You can see a list of features not yet supported in CedarJava at [Differences from Rust](DIFFERENCES_FROM_RUST.md).

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](https://github.com/cedar-policy/cedar-java/tree/main/CONTRIBUTING.md#security-issue-notifications) for more information.

 ## License